redis/node-redis/README.md

 `client` will emit `end` when an established Redis server connection has closed.

-### "drain" (deprecated)

-`client` will emit `drain` when the TCP connection to the Redis server has been buffering, but is now writable.
-This event can be used to stream commands in to Redis and adapt to backpressure.

-If the stream is buffering `client.should_buffer` is set to true.
-Otherwise the variable is always set to false.
-That way you can decide when to reduce your send rate and resume sending commands when you get `drain`.

-You can also check the return value of each command as it will also return the backpressure indicator (deprecated).
-If false is returned the stream had to buffer.

 ### "warning"

 `client` will emit `warning` when password was set but none is needed and if a deprecated option / function / similar is used.

-### "idle" (deprecated)

-`client` will emit `idle` when there are no outstanding commands that are awaiting a response.

 ## redis.createClient()
 If you have `redis-server` running on the same machine as node, then the